-- 3. The illness or disability of the Applicant, witness, attorney, or the Hearing Officer which was unknown to the person at the time of the Pre-Hearing Conference (or other time at which the deadline was set) which makes it impossible for the person to participate in the Administrative Hearing process. -Relief in these instances will be granted only if the person raises the request as soon as practicable.
-The Hearing Officer will consider a failure to timely seek relief a waiver by the person. - D. If a continuance is sought due to an illness or disability affecting an attorney who will not be able to participate in the process within a reasonably short period of time, then the continuance will be for a maximum of no more than sixty (60) days to secure substitute counsel, and the Clerk will schedule a Pre-Hearing Conference pursuant to Rule 76. - E. If a continuance is sought due to an illness or disability affecting the Hearing Officer, and the Hearing Officer cannot proceed within the time-period set forth in Rule 17, below16, the Hearing Officer will be recused, and the Clerk will appoint a new Hearing Officer pursuant to Rule 4 and schedule a new Pre-Hearing Conference pursuant to Rule 87. - F. If good cause is found to exist to reschedule a Hearing, the Hearing Officer will order the Clerk to propose new hearing dates no more than sixty (60) days from the date of the previously scheduled hearing. -The Hearing Officer will order the Clerk to schedule a Pre-Hearing Conference only if it is determined that the Parties are unable to agree upon a new hearing date proposed by the Clerk. - G. Until such time as the matter has been referred to the Board, the Hearing Officer will maintain jurisdiction over the matter and, upon any terms as may be just, may relieve a party from an order, or other action taken against that Party through mistake, inadvertence, surprise, or excusable neglect on the part of the Party.
+- The discovery of relevant evidence that, in the exercise of reasonable diligence, could not have been previously produced (in which case there will only be one continuance permitted for each request); - 2.
+The need to engage in further discovery, obtain rebuttal medical evidence, or depose or cross-examine a Medical Witness (in which case there will only be one continuance permitted for each request), as set forth under Rule 11.I; or - 3.
+The illness or disability of the Applicant, witness, attorney, or the Hearing Officer which was unknown to the person at the time of the Pre-Hearing Conference (or other time at which the deadline was set) which makes it impossible for the person to participate in the Administrative Hearing process.
+Relief in these instances will be granted only if the person raises the request as soon as practicable.
+The Hearing Officer will consider a failure to timely seek relief a waiver by the person. - D. If a continuance is sought due to an illness or disability affecting an attorney who will not be able to participate in the process within a reasonably short period of time, then the continuance will be for a maximum of sixty (60) days to secure substitute counsel, and the Clerk will schedule a Pre-Hearing Conference pursuant to Rule 7. - E. If a continuance is sought due to an illness or disability affecting the Hearing Officer, and the Hearing Officer cannot proceed within the time period set forth in Rule 17, below, the Hearing Officer will be recused, and the Clerk will appoint a new Hearing Officer pursuant to Rule 4 and schedule a new Pre-Hearing Conference pursuant to Rule 8. - F. If good cause is found to exist to reschedule a Hearing, the Hearing Officer will order the Clerk to propose new hearing dates no more than sixty (60) days from the date of the previously scheduled hearing.
+The Hearing Officer will order the Clerk to schedule a Pre-Hearing Conference only if it is determined that the Parties are unable to agree upon a new hearing date proposed by the Clerk. - G. Until such time as the matter has been referred to the Board, the Hearing Officer will maintain jurisdiction over the matter and, upon any terms as may be just, may relieve a party from an order, or other action taken against that Party through mistake, inadvertence, surprise, or excusable neglect on the part of the Party.
 Application for this relief will be made within a reasonable time.
 Once the matter has been placed on the Board agenda, the Hearing Officer will no longer have jurisdiction.

 Rule 16.
-Hearing and 15.
-Action by the Board
+Hearing and Action by the Board

-- A. The Clerk will refer to the Board for its consideration-the Hearing Officer's Proposed Findings of Fact and Recommended Decision as well as any related objections/requests for clarification, responses thereto, and the Hearing Officer's response to any objections to the Board for its consideration. - B. The Clerk will place the matter on the agenda of a regular meeting of the Board which will be nolater thanwithin one (1) calendar month after the later of the date the Clerk receives the Hearing Officer's Proposed Findings of Fact and Recommended Decision; or the date the Clerk receives the Hearing Officer's Response to Objections following any objections or requests for clarification from the Parties. - C. The Clerk will provide written notice to the Parties, Hearing Officer, and Employer of the time and date of the regular meeting where the matter will be placed on the Board's agenda for action.
-The Parties will have the opportunity to be heard at the Board meeting subject to appropriate time limitations as set out in the OCERS By laws.
-On matters which are on the Board agenda, the Applicant (or their Attorney) is limited to a ten (10) minute presentation; Respondent is limited to a seven (7) minute response; and the Applicant (or their Attorney) is then limited to a three (3) minute rebuttal.
-The Board Chair (or their designee) has the discretion to extend any Parties' time.
+- A. The Clerk will refer to the Board for its consideration the Hearing Officer's Proposed Findings of Fact and Recommended Decision as well as any related objections/requests for clarification, responses thereto, and the Hearing Officer's response to any objections. - B. The Clerk will place the matter on the agenda of a regular meeting of the Board which will be no later than one (1) calendar month after the later of the date the Clerk receives the Hearing Officer's Proposed Findings of Fact and Recommended Decision; or the date the Clerk receives the Hearing

+Officer's Response to Objections following any objections or requests for clarification from the Parties.